neondatabase/neon/test_runner/README.md

 - The zenith git repo, including the postgres submodule (for some tests, e.g. pg_regress)

+### Test Organization

+The tests are divided into a few batches, such that each batch takes roughly the same amount of time.
+The batches can be run in parallel, to minimize total runtime.
+Currently, there are only two batches:

+- test_batch_pg_regress: Runs PostgreSQL regression tests
+- test_others: All other tests

 ### Running the tests

 Because pytest will search all subdirectories for tests, it's easiest to